 Next up is Phil Black, a former Navy SEAL with a simple way to stay fit.
 His company “FitDeck” is a custom deck of fitness playing cards that makes exercise convenient and fun.
 He is seeking $300,000 for a 20 percent stake.
 Phil sold 55,000 units last year, grossing $640,000, but he only broke even in terms of profit.
 He shares an anecdote about how he came up with the product, saying that the idea was based on a card game he played in college called “PUG,” short for “push-up game.”

 The Sharks are impressed when he mentions that he graduated from Yale and became an investment banker before becoming a SEAL.
 He then attended the Harvard School of Law upon leaving the military.
 Robert likes the idea of the cards, but is disinclined to invest because of the lack of profit that the business has accumulated.
 While the Sharks are amazed by his story and admire his passion, none are willing to bite the bait, and Phil is left without a deal.

 Daryl Stevenett is next up with his business “LifeCaps,” a pill that helps people get proper nutrition during emergency situations.

-He starts off explaining to the Sharks that he hasn’t eaten any real food in eight days, but is still mentally alert and physically able.
-LifeCaps, he says, is perfect for survival situations such as earthquakes, tornadoes, and hurricanes.
+He starts of explaining to the Sharks that he hasn’t eaten any real food in 8 days, but is still mentally alert and physically able.
+LifeCaps, he says, is perfect for survival situations such as: earthquakes, tornadoes, and hurricanes.
 Daryl is seeking $200,000 for 30 percent equity in his business.